 Plan for a Shire population of 12,300 in 2021 and 13,200 in 2031.
 Seek to ensure that future population growth is environmentally, socially and economically sustainable.
+Shire of Northam Local Planning Strategy 2013

 The Western Australian Planning Commission predicts that population growth in the Shire will be driven by its close proximity to the metropolitan regions and the continuing 'tree change' phenomenon. (i.e. Lifestyle Choice)